w3f/Grants-Program/applications/RELAI_Network.md

 - Stakeholder: will be in charge of reviewing the AI model and will be able to see the results of the tests.

+Here is a link that gives some diagram, look and feed design and types of data : [link](https://docs.google.com/document/d/17xa2NWYbqphEXV1-Cw1t_IFryk-E3Nui8QuvTTenunA/edit?usp=sharing)

 ### Ecosystem Fit